apache/spark/docs/configuration.md

     In standalone mode, setting this parameter allows an application to run multiple executors on the same worker, provided that there are enough cores on that worker.
 Otherwise, only one executor per application will run on each worker.

-    This can be set through <code>--executor-cores</code> in the command line.
   </td>
 </tr>
 <tr>